Mailing Address and Physical Address:422 Barton Avenue Luling, LA 70070

 We are a missionary church.
-Our goal is to start churches locally and internationally through our missions outreach.
+Our goal and practice is to start churches locally and internationally through our missions outreach.

 We believe the Holy Scriptures of the Old and New Testaments to be the verbally inspired Word of God, the final authority for faith and life, inerrant in the original writings, infallible and God-breathed.
 (2 Tim.
 3:16-17; 2 Peter 1:20-21; John 16:12-13).